 As a psychodynamic therapist, my way of working brings attention to the ways in which we may have internalised and adapted to past situations and relationships in ways that shape our present experience.
-Within a secure and compassionately attuned relationship, together we work towards an emotional, rather than intellectual, understanding of the roots of present difficulties as a path to growth and healing in inner and outer life and relationships.
+Together we work towards an emotional, rather than intellectual, understanding of the roots of present difficulties as a path to growth and healing in inner and outer life and relationships.

-My way of working is additionally informed by long-term study and practice in the fields of somatic (body-based) and transpersonal (spiritually-informed) psychologies.
-The practice and study of Buddhist psychology and its integration with Western psychotherapies forms a cornerstone of my practice.
+My way of working is additionally informed by long-term study and practice in the fields of somatic (body-based) and Buddhist psychologies.
 I take a non-pathologising attitude, recognising the adaptive nature of even our greatest difficulties, including issues that have attracted psychiatric diagnoses.

-Experiences of relationships throughout life, including the relationship between us as client and therapist, can provide important references for what is happening for you, and what is most calling for your attention at this time.
-The psychotherapeutic approach I take recognises the therapeutic relationship itself as a central factor in the transformative process that therapy can be.
+Experiences of relationships throughout life, including the relationship between us as client and therapist, can provide important references for what is happening for you, and the approach I take recognises the therapeutic relationship itself as a central factor in the transformative process that therapy can be.

 Training, qualifications & experience